-The Cement Industry’s Decarbonization Plan Marks a Good First Step, But Let’s Keep It Real
+The Cement Industry’s Decarbonization Plan Is a Good First Step

 Uncoupling concrete use and production from the tangled chain of materials and processes required to make it will require more than good intentions.